Summer Seed sale!

 Soil is made up of three basic components in various ratios:

-You can plant directly in the ground or buy soil and put it in pots.
+You can plant directly in the ground or buy soil.
 Cannabis plants thrive in soil rich with organic matter, and they need good drainage.
 If you decide to plant directly in the ground, you’ll need to understand your soil composition and amend it accordingly.

 Heavy clay soils drain slowly and don’t hold oxygen well, so they will need to be heavily amended.
 At least a month before you plant, dig large holes where you’ll be placing your cannabis plants and mix in big amounts of compost, manure, worm castings, or other decomposed organic matter.
 This will provide aeration and drainage, as well as nutrients for the plants.